ethereum/EIPs/EIPS/eip-time_aware_basefee.md

 ### Limitations

 Under PoS, block time increases always come in multiples of full blocks (e.g. a single missed slot = 24s instead of 12s block time).
-This would already require a doubling of the block gas target even for a single missed slot.
-However, with the block elasticity currently set to 2, this target would be equal to the block gas limit, and thus is reduced slightly, according to the `MAX_GAS_TARGET_PERCENT` parameter.
+Accounting for this already requires doubling the block gas target, even for a single missed slot.
+However, with the block elasticity currently set to 2, this target would be equal to the block gas limit.
+Having the new target equal to the block gas limit is less than ideal, and thus is reduced slightly, according to the `MAX_GAS_TARGET_PERCENT` parameter.
 The reason for the existence of this parameter is twofold:

 - Ensure that the signal remains meaningful: A target equal to or greater than the gas limit could never be reached, so the base fee would always be reduced after a missed slot.
 - Ensure that the base fee can still react to genuine demand increases: During times of many offline block proposers (and thus many missed slots), genuine demand increases still need a way to eventually result in a base fee increase, to avoid a fallback to a first-price priority fee auction.

 However, this means that even a single missed slot cannot be fully compensated.
-Even worse, any second or further sequential missed slot cannot be compensated at all, as the gas target is already at its max.
+Even worse, any second or further sequential missed slot cannot be compensated for at all, as the gas target is already at its max.
 This effect becomes more pronounced as the share of offline validators increases:

 ![](../assets/eip-time_aware_basefee/degradation.png)